tjoskar/ng-lazyload-image/README.md

 ### isBot

 A function to check if the current user is a bot or not.
-Can be usefull for SSR and SEO.
+Can be useful for SSR and SEO.

 Default function:
 ```ts